-Yurts, round felt tents over a wooden frame are the typical nomadic dwelling found throughout Central Asia , you will see several scattered throughout the plain.
-Many shepherd will be happy to welcome tourists and serve a cup of Kumyz – fermented mare's milk - and even to let visitors sleep overnight, (usually on mats on the floor), but it may be best to make arrangements beforehand.
-There are several camps (or ‘Yurt Inns') established during the summer months to accommodate tourists … with kitchens, toilets and washing facilities.
-It is also possible to arrange horse riding and trekking lasting anything from an hour to a day.
+Many shepherds will be happy to welcome tourists and serve a cup of kumis, and even let visitors spend the night on mats on the floor, but it is still best to make arrangements beforehand.
+There are several yurt camps set up in the summer to accommodate tourists, complete with kitchens, toilets and washing facilities (though they certainly aren’t luxury).
+It is also possible to organize horse riding and trekking trips from Son-Kul, lasting from an hour to a day.